ajalt/clikt/docs/documenting.md

 As an alternative to passing your help strings as function arguments, you can also use the `help()` extensions for your options, and override `commandHelp` and `commandHelpEpilog` on your commands.
+These methods can access the terminal theme on the context to add color to your help text.

 === "Example"
     ```kotlin